bryanchance/scion/go/sigmgmt/static/doc/sig.md

 }
 ```

-For simplicity, we do not include the whole file, but note that `Classes`, `Actions` and `Sessions`
+For simplicity, we do not include the whole file, but note that `Classes`, `PathPolicies` and
-need to be inserted at specific points in the JSON file.
-One example of `PktPolicies`, based on the
+`Sessions` need to be inserted at specific points in the JSON file.
+One example of `PktPolicies`,
-classes and sessions above could look like:
+based on the classes and sessions above could look like:

 ```json
 "PktPolicies": [